Tomava/Information/README.md

 ### Infra (2024 -)

-I've been focusing a lot in my server infrastructure with Ansible and other tools in a private repos.
+`Ansible / Docker / Bash`

+As I have a server running different services and scripts and other project devices to maintain and setup, I've been focusing a lot in the infrastructure with Ansible and other tools in a private repo.
 I've wanted to move away from my manually created documentation, which would require manually running things, to an automated method where in the end everything could be recreated by scripts.
 This has been a gradual task with small (and sometimes bigger) additions at a given time.

 With this task I've been learning a lot about Ansible as well as thinking about how to setup things in a way that makes automation of different tasks easier.